atroposs-migration/atroposs-sample-module/README.md

 ## Angular Material

 We use Angualar material in our Atroposs project.
 It is already initialised in this module, so you don't have to do so. <br>
-When you want to use a Material Component in your module, you can add it to the `material.module.ts` in the `atroposs-yourName-module/src/lib/modules`-folder. <br>
+When you want to use a Material Component in your module, you can add the import to the `material.module.ts` in the `atroposs-yourName-module/src/lib/modules`-folder. <br>

 > Info: The already existing component `test-theme-material` is just a test-component to show how to use Angular Material in your module.
 You can delete it.

 ## Routing

 When you want to use your own routing in your module, you can add it to the `lib-routing.module.ts` in the `atroposs-yourName-module/src/lib/modules`-folder. <br>
+We added an example there, so you can see how to do it. <br>
+The most important thing to kno is, that all your routes need to include outlet `lib-outlet`.
+This is, so that we can show the individual header for your module with the version & name of your module, plus your logo. <br>
-We will just add the root-route of your module in teh main application, from then on, your routing will be executed. <br>
+We will just add the root-route of your module in the main application, from then on, your routing will be executed. <br>

-> Note: Please populate your root-routing in the README.md of your module, so we know how to call your module.
+> Note: Please populate your root-routing in the README.md of your module, so we know how to call your module. (eg: `spm-module`)

+## Module header

+We recommmend to use the header, we provide, so that the atroposs modules are streamlined and look the same. <br>
+You can find the header in the `atroposs-yourName-module/src/lib/atroposs-yourName-module.component.ts`-file. <br>
+Your can add one or more logos, display the name and maybe an icon of the module. <br>

 <br>
 <br>